Fablestarexpanse/PromptWaffle/README.md

 ## Getting Started

 1. **Create Your First Snippet**: Click the "+" button in the sidebar or right-click on the board
+2. **Try Wildcard Studio**: Click the "Wildcard Studio" button to create dynamic prompts with wildcards
-2. **Organize with Folders**: Create folders to organize snippets by category (characters, styles, etc.)
+3. **Organize with Folders**: Create folders to organize snippets by category (characters, styles, etc.)
-3. **Build a Prompt**: Drag snippets onto the board to compose your prompt
+4. **Build a Prompt**: Drag snippets onto the board to compose your prompt
-4. **Add Visual Context**: Use "Add Image" for reference images or "Set Folder" for live preview
+5. **Add Visual Context**: Use "Add Image" for reference images or "Set Folder" for live preview
-5. **Customize Layout**: Resize, color-code, and arrange cards as needed
+6. **Customize Layout**: Resize, color-code, and arrange cards as needed
-6. **Export Results**: Copy the compiled prompt or save it as a new snippet
+7. **Export Results**: Copy the compiled prompt or save it as a new snippet

 ### Workflow Example

+1. **Use Wildcard Studio**: Select a profile and roll wildcards for dynamic prompt generation
-1. Create character description snippets
+2. Create character description snippets
-2. Create style and technique snippets
+3. Create style and technique snippets
-3. Create environment and lighting snippets
+4. Create environment and lighting snippets
-4. Drag combinations onto a board
+5. Drag combinations onto a board
-5. Add reference images for visual context
+6. Add reference images for visual context
-6. Set up live preview to monitor AI generation output
+7. Set up live preview to monitor AI generation output
-7. Arrange and color-code for clarity
+8. Arrange and color-code for clarity
-8. Copy the compiled result for use in AI tools
+9. Copy the compiled result for use in AI tools

 ## Use Cases